-Fall is my absolute favorite!
+Fall is my absolute FAVORITE!
 The cooler weather, the countdown to approaching holidays, the return of PSL coffee, and all the fun activities for the classroom are just a few reasons why!
-I'm excited to share some of my favorite Fall books and activities for the month of October with you today.
+(Side note: Have you tried the Pumpkin Cold Brew from Starbucks?!
+I'm still on the fence) Anyways, I'm excited to share some of my favorite Fall books and activities for the month of October with you today.
 From read alouds to math and science, I hope you'll find some Fall inspiration to get you excited as well!

 Explore your students creativity with this DIY Monster Kit.
 Each student can build their own monster, create a Monster ID card, write about their monster, and fill out a Monstrous Character Traits page.
 This activity set makes for a fun addition to your Fall or Halloween activities!
 Just add some Playdoh and whatever fun crafty items you have on hand like pipe cleaners, google eyes, and beads!
 You can grab this DIY Monster Kit by clicking the picture below!

 Science and candy collide with this fun experiment for Dissolving Candy Corn.
 I like to complete this activity with my firsties during the week of Halloween and it's always a hit!
 In this experiment students classify solids according to their physical properties, predict the changes that may occur when different materials are mixed, and observe and describe the results of mixing those different materials.
-Oh and we eat some too ;)
+Grab this Science Activity HERE.

 Halloween Math Riddles